 To answer this question, you’ll have to consider two things:

-- Discount value and conditions: A steep discount with liberal terms might end up costing you more than a free gift.
+- Discount value and conditions: A large discount with liberal terms might end up costing you more than a free gift.
 On the other hand, if the discount is too low with strict terms, customers might not be interested.

 Interestingly, research in consumer psychology indicates that people prefer to get more rather than spend less.
-A free gift might have higher perceived value since it gives them more.
+A free gift might have a higher perceived value since it gives them more.

 Of course, this only applies if you’re actually telling customers that you’re giving them a gift.
 This brings us to the next point.

-Explicit vs. secret gifts
+Explicit vs. Secret Gifts

-Should you tell customers about the gift or should you just send them a surprise?
+Should you tell customers about the gift, or should you just send them a surprise?

 There are pros and cons to each approach.
 Telling customers upfront might convince them to make a purchase, especially if they see the gift as a deal.
 At the same time, it robs you of the customer delight that comes with a surprise gift.